Investigative judgment: The judgment process

 For a long time, Adventists held the concept that the pre-advent judgment was only concerned with God judging mankind and deciding their eternal destiny.
-Increasingly the statement is being made that God already “knows who are his,” and certainly does not need years to pore over books to inform Himself.
+Increasingly the statement is being made that God already "knows who are his," and certainly does not need years to pore over books to inform himself.

-But, beginning in the 1950s and on through the 1970s, Edward Heppenstall began teaching that there were bigger issues involved in the pre-advent judgment than just humans.
-Heppenstall's protégés, Hans LaRondelle, Raoul Dederen and Morris Venden, through the 70s and 80s, taught an understanding of the purpose of the pre-advent judgment that includes humans, Satan, the entire universe, and even God Himself.
+However, beginning in the 1950s and on through the 1970s, Edward Heppenstall began teaching that there were bigger issues involved in the pre-advent judgment than just humans.
+Heppenstall's proteges, Hans LaRondelle, Raoul Dederen and Morris Venden, through the 1970s and 1980s, taught an understanding of the purpose of the pre-advent judgment that includes humans, Satan, the entire universe, and even God himself.

 Relationship to the Great Controversy

 The doctrine of the Investigative Judgment is closely linked to the Great Controversy theme, another uniquely Adventist teaching.
 As the judgment proceeds, angels and "heavenly intelligences" will watch closely.
 "The deepest interest manifested among men in the decisions of earthly tribunals but faintly represents the interest evinced in the heavenly courts when the names entered in the book of life come up in review before the Judge of all the earth."
-The result of the judgment, in separating out true from false believers, "vindicates the justice of God in saving those who believe in Jesus" (quoted from 28 fundamental beliefs).
+The result of the judgment, in separating out true from false believers, "vindicates the justice of God in saving those who believe in Jesus" (quoted from the 28 fundamental beliefs).
 "All [will] come to understand and agree that God is right; that He has no responsibility for the sin problem.
 His character will emerge unassailable, and His government of love will be reaffirmed."

 Relationship to the sanctuary doctrine

-As has been mentioned, the doctrine of the Investigative Judgment is an integral part of the Seventh-day Adventist doctrine of the sanctuary.
+The doctrine of the Investigative Judgment is an integral part of the Seventh-day Adventist doctrine of the sanctuary.
 As true believers are found righteous in the judgment, their sins are removed or "blotted" from record by the atoning blood of Jesus Christ.
 This is believed to have been foreshadowed by the work of the High Priest in the Most Holy Place on the Day of Atonement (Leviticus 16).
 The investigative judgment is the final phase of Christ's atoning work, which began on the cross and continued after his ascension in the Holy Place of the heavenly sanctuary.